 The country began to shut down its second largest bank, Cyprus Popular, and restructure its largest, the Bank of Cyprus.
 The Cypriot central bank named a special administrator to run the Bank of Cyprus, prompting its chairman to try to resign even though the bank's board later rejected his bid to leave.

-Meanwhile, the Fitch credit rating service downgraded both banks to the default level, in part because of losses imposed on the banks' bond holders under terms of the rescue package Cyprus agreed to with their European neighbors, the European Central Bank and International Monetary Fund.
-In addition, Cyprus finance minister Michael Sarris said large depositors at the banks, those with more than $130,000 in their accounts, could lose as much as 40 percent of their money to help Cyprus pay for the bailout.
+The Fitch credit rating service downgraded both banks to the default level, in part because of losses imposed on the banks' bond holders under terms of the rescue package Cyprus agreed to with its European neighbors, the European Central Bank and International Monetary Fund.
+Cyprus Finance Minister Michael Sarris said depositors with more than $130,000 in their accounts could lose as much as 40 percent of their money to help Cyprus pay for the bailout.

 "(We protest) against the measures that the EU and the Troika want to impose.
 Europe is for the people and not for just a few!"

 The decision to keep banks closed until Thursday has added to the growing frustration among Cypriots.
 Accountant Takis Yalouris said the bank closures have sent businesses reeling.